jwells24/CCC410F22-JWCapstone/docs/DesignProject1Env.md

 ## Network

 * I am going to use VMware Workstation to host the virtual machines for this project.
-Below are the hostnames of the machines that I have created, a network assignment, and a brief description of their purpose.
+Below are the hostnames of the machines that I have created and a brief description of their purpose.

-1. linux-1 - 185.12.13.5 - This box is a CentOS 7 box and is an going to be used as an endpoint on the network.
+1. linux-1 - This box is a CentOS 7 box and is an going to be used as an endpoint on the network.
-2. windows-1 - 185.12.13.4 - This box is a Windows 10 box and is going to be used as an endpoint on the network.
+2. windows-1 - This box is a Windows 10 box and is going to be used as an endpoint on the network.
-3. wazuh-1 - 185.12.13.3 - This box is a CentOS 7 box and is going to be used as a host for Wazuh Server, Wazuh Indexer, and the Wazuh Dashboard.
+3. wazuh-1 - This box is a CentOS 7 box and is going to be used as a host for Wazuh Server, Wazuh Indexer, and the Wazuh Dashboard.